security

 Hackers are inventing new ways.

 By 1995, they had created a program called AOHell to automate their work.
 Since then, hackers have continued to invent new ways to gather details from anyone connected to the internet.
-These actors have created several programs and types of malicious software still in use today.
+These actors have created several programs and types of malicious software that are still used today.

 Recently, I was a victim of a phishing email.
 Clicking and downloading the file is very easy if you are not educated about phishing attacks.
 In my case, the particular file was a .wav file.
 It looked safe, but it was not.